Midnighter and Apollo: Reviews

 For issue three, Stewart gave it a high 10 out of 10 score: "Midnighter and Apollo #3 is the strongest issue yet, packing a powerful narrative into gorgeously illustrated pages.
-It’s a gory but heartfelt romance, and a smart superhero update on a classic myth that captures the spirit of the tale without being so literal it broadcasts the ending upfront.
-It’s riveting without being overwrought, and Orlando and Blanco leave enough light touches throughout to keep the book firmly planted in the camp of darkly humorous rather than just dark - the western turn the issue takes towards the end is a particularly nice touch".
+It's a gory but heartfelt romance, and a smart superhero update on a classic myth that captures the spirit of the tale without being so literal it broadcasts the ending upfront.
+It's riveting without being overwrought, and Orlando and Blanco leave enough light touches throughout to keep the book firmly planted in the camp of darkly humorous rather than just dark - the western turn the issue takes towards the end is a particularly nice touch".

 For issue five, Schedeen gave an 8.0 out of 10 score: "At this point readers just have to accept that this series, despite its name, doesn't offer much in the way of Midnighter and Apollo actually interacting.
 It's a little too direct a continuation of the previous Midnighter book in that regard.
 But writer Steve Orlando does highlight the strong love that unites the two heroes, even if Apollo himself shares but a fraction of his lover's page time.
 This issue also showcases Midnighter at his most bad-ass".
 David Pepose of Newsarama gave it a score of 9 out of 10: "If there's one critique I might level against this series, it's that Midnighter's headstart against his boyfriend in the characterization department has only continued to increase since the first issue - for a title called Midnighter and Apollo, the latter character still doesn't feel as wonderfully defined as his dark, brooding and witty counterpart.
 But if having too much Midnighter is the worst complaint I can give, I think this book is still in the running for one of the best superhero titles of the week".

 Sales

 Accolades

-The series has also been nominated for Outstanding Comic Book in 28th GLAAD Media Awards.
+The series was nominated for Outstanding Comic Book in 28th GLAAD Media Awards.